What is the Express Entry CRS Score?

 - Canadian Experience Class

-How are CRS points determined?
+How are Canada Express Entry CRS results determined?

 The Canadian Express Entry Comprehensive Ranking System (CRS) groups criteria into four main subgroups:-